phanguy30/datamint/README.md

 ### Sub-Package 2 - Trainer

-- evaluator.py - this module evaluates the network and prints the losses.
+- evaluator.py - this module contains helper function to evaluate the model
 - Trainer.py - will fit the model using training data, uses helper functions/classes contained in the following sub-folders.
     - Folder 1: Losses Module
         - loss.py - parent class